 The explosion occurred on the evening of June 14, 1957.
 It was mild and windless, and there was a trace of haze in the air.
 In the fourth inning of the second game of the evening's double-header, Columbus left-hander Bob Kuzava delivered what he later called "a perfect pitch"--a knee-high fastball on the outside of the plate.
 Easter swung, timed the pitch perfectly and sent it soaring high and deep to center field.
 As the ball disappeared into the haze, there was a mighty roar from the crowd as many fans realized at once what had happened: Luke Easter had just become the first batter ever to hit a ball over the centerfield scoreboard.
 As Easter completed his lumbering home run trot, dead-pan all the way, the cheering and applause reached decibel levels never previously attained in the old park.

 Luke played his third year with Buffalo in 1958, hitting 38 homers and driving in 109.
 After the season, however, the Bisons signed an agreement with the Philadelphia Phillies, who had important plans for prospect Francisco Herrera.
-Herrera, a big, left-handed first baseman, made Easter expendable.
+Herrera, a big, right-handed first baseman, made Easter expendable.
 Several weeks into the 1959 season, on May 14, Easter was sold to the Rochester Red Wings for $100.
-He responded by paying tribute to the fans of Buffalo, and made the ninety mile trip down the interstate to Rochester, where the last chapter of his baseball career was to play out.
+He responded by paying tribute to the fans of Buffalo, before making the 75 mile trip down the interstate to Rochester, where the last chapter of his baseball career was to play out.

 In the remainder of the 1959 season, Luke managed to hit 22 home runs and drive in 76 runs.
 He followed with 14 home runs in 1960, 10 in 1961, 15 in 1962 and 6 in 1963, his last full season.
 By this point, Easter was practically immobile, although he would not suffer any further injuries after leaving the Indians in 1953.
 Even as his hitting faltered, however, he managed to become perhaps the most popular player in Red Wings history.
 Long-time Rochester writer George Beahon wrote, "foul weather or fair, he never denied an autograph.
 During those years, after I filed stories from the press box to the morning paper, I would see Luke still around the clubhouse or the parking lot, signing his name and making friends for the franchise."
 Luke Easter Night in 1960 drew over 8,000 fans, who saw Luke receive "a color television set, fishing equipment, a $300 wrist watch with diamond numerals, a movie camera, luggage, and even a frozen turkey and five pounds of sausage."
 In fact, Easter had started his own Luke Easter Sausage Company several years prior, and would regularly make gifts to his teammates in appreciation of strong performances.